How well do you do when your sleep situation changes? Learn from a sleep coach’s story: how to adapt to a temporary “sleep divorce.”

 Here’s a photo of what eventually happened.

-I’ll be honest–the first night, when my partner came home super late, I was up pretty much all night in expectation.
+I’ll be honest–the first night, when my partner came home super late, I was awake in expectation.
 The second night, I couldn’t get the temperature right.
 While it was better than the first, my sleep still wasn’t great.
 But by the third night, I was sleeping well again.

 Now you might think, who cares?
 This is temporary & you chose to do it.
 Well, next year we’re planning to renovate our upstairs bathroom.
 Which likely means me (also choosing) to sleep downstairs for what might be months.
 This experience is teaching me something.